arnemahl/skratsj/sanity/README.md

 If you want, you can add some sample content to your content studio.

-1. In this directory, run `$ sanity dataset deploy sample-CV.tar.gz production`.
+1. In this directory, run `$ sanity dataset import sample-CV.tar.gz production`.

 * _PS: If you haven't done so already, first [install dependencies](#install-dependencies) as described above._